 What We Do

 The line between children who have been abandoned and vulnerable children on the brink is a thin one.
 The difference lies in whether a child has a champion in their life who is willing to engage.
-King’s Kids Africa, in partnership with GO Africa, the Presbytery and the local church, seeks to care for and strengthen the neediest of these.
+King’s Kids Africa, in partnership with GO Africa, the Presbytery and the local church, cares for and strengthens the neediest of these.

-King’s Kids Africa, the GO Africa, the Presbytery and the local church will work together to honor God and care for the neediest of His children through the following Core Principles:
+King’s Kids Africa, GO Africa, the Presbytery and the local church work together to honor God and care for the neediest of His children through the following Core Principles: